So what was the standard layout before IBM changed it all?

 Standard II

-With the Apple IIe, Apple changed some keys around like the 2 key to be associated with @ like IBM and TI.
+With the Apple IIe, Apple changed some keys around like the 2 key to be associated with @ like the IBM.

-With the Apple IIe, Apple changed some keys around like the 2 key to be associated with @ like IBM and TI.
+With the Apple IIe, Apple changed some keys around like the 2 key to be associated with @ like the IBM.

 Texas Instruments TI-99/4A keyboard